Atlantic slave trade: African abolitionists

 In addition, African resistance to enslavement on slave ships and various rebellions in the Americas sparked debates about abolishing the slave trade and slavery.
-Abolitionist Olaudah Equiano was a former slave who was kidnapped from present day Nigeria and wrote an autobiography about his life published in 1789 that discussed the horrors of slavery, and gave lectures in Britain advocating abolition of the Atlantic slave trade and chattel slavery.
-In 1788, Equiano participated in the House of Commons debates about slavery and abolition of the slave trade, wrote letters to the government, and corresponded with parliamentarians.
+The abolitionist Olaudah Equiano was a former slave who wrote an autobiography published in 1789 that discussed the horrors of slavery, and gave lectures in Britain advocating abolition of the Atlantic slave trade and chattel slavery.
+According to Vincent Carretta, Equiano described himself as "a native of Africa" in a letter he wrote to the bishop of London, and in 1786 the Morning Herald reported that he was "from Guinea".
+Carretta, however, cites the evidence in baptismal and naval records indicating that Equiano was born in South Carolina rather than Africa.
+Nonetheless, in 1788 Equiano attended the House of Commons debates about slavery and abolition of the slave trade, wrote letters to the government, and corresponded with parliamentarians.